 One family of enzymes that NAD+ has an ancient “intimate connection” with is the sirtuins.

 Studies have shown that as NAD+ declines with age, it reduces sirtuin activity in ways that affect the communication between the cell nucleus and its mitochondria, which are the tiny compartments that produce energy for the cell.

-The recent study, which the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland led, features in the journal Nature.
-It demonstrates two compounds that could restore fallen levels of NAD+ in the liver and kidneys.
+The recent study, which the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland led,

 Cells synthesize NAD+ from scratch using the amino acid tryptophan as the main building block.